RuanLottering21/Creating-a-VM/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Assuming you are on Windows go to your start menu and choose remote desktop on your computer.
-Enter your Username and Password to enter your virtual machine.
+Get your VM public IP address.
+Enter the IP address, your Username and Password to enter your virtual machine.
 </p>
 <br />